-The very nature of a startup today, as opposed to 20 or even 10 years ago, is based on getting name recognition and growing market share at all costs.
+The very nature of a startup today, as opposed to 20 or even 10 years ago, is based on getting name and brand recognition, and growing market share at all costs.
 The number of apps in app stores has steadily increased with barriers to entry simultaneously decreasing.
-It means that getting started today might be easier than before, what’s tough is to break through the noise and stay afloat for long enough.
-This is where analyzing the failure accounts instead of success stories can prove beneficial.
+It means that getting started today might be easier than before.
+What’s tough is to break through the noise and stay afloat for long enough.
+This is where analyzing failure accounts instead of success stories can prove beneficial.
 So why do some startups succeed and others fail?

 Lack of adequate marketing research

-The majority of problems with the product and the customers, like a user-unfriendly product, poor product timing, competition, pricing issues, etc. are a result of marketing research that wasn’t done properly.
+The majority of problems with the product and the customers, like a user-unfriendly product, poor product timing, competition, pricing issues, etc. result from marketing research that wasn’t done properly.
 Including the most common problem with startups that affected 42% of founders — no market need.

 How to avoid

-Product market fit requires a product that people need to pay for and are used to paying for in order to solve a problem.
+Product-market fit requires a product that people need to pay for and are used to paying for in order to solve a problem.
 The work of establishing a new venture should start with a long research phase, ideally long before thinking about the details of the product itself.
-Try setting up a landing page promoting early access to your product, get traffic, and measure the engagement.
+Try setting up a landing page promoting early access to your product, getting traffic, and measuring engagement.

 How to avoid